tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft Windows Failover Clusters

 A failover cluster is a group of independent computers that work together to increase the availability of applications and services.
 The clustered servers (called nodes) are connected by physical cables and by software.
-If one of the
+If one of the cluster nodes fails, another node begins to provide service (a process known as failover).

 ---